syedalimansoor/rock_paper_scissors/README.md

 # rock_paper_scissors
-Console-based rock, paper, scissors game built using Javascript
+Console-based rock, paper, scissors game built using Javascript for the browser